adinpandroli29-svg/Task-2-EDA/README.md

 # Task-2-EDA
-AI &amp; ML Internship - Task 2: Exploratory Data Analysis using Titanic Dataset
+AI & ML Internship - Task 2: Exploratory Data Analysis using Titanic Dataset

 Objective:
 To understand the dataset using statistical summaries and visualizations.